-If you've seen any online or news videos of crazy drivers or wacky traffic incidents, chances are they were recorded with a car dashboard camera.
+If you've seen any online or news videos of dangerous drivers or wacky traffic incidents, chances are they were recorded with a car dashboard camera.

-Recording video while driving on public roads is OK, since privacy concerns don't generally apply in public spaces.
-But think carefully about how you use the resulting videos.
+Recording video while driving on public roads is OK, since privacy concerns don't generally apply in public spaces, but think carefully about how you use the resulting videos.
 There should be no problem showing them to the police or insurers, but it might not always be OK to post them online.

 Built-in display screen